Table of Contents

 Stress Accumulation

-Tectonic plates move at rates of a few centimeters per year, but fault surfaces are locked by friction.
-As the plates continue to push, pull, or slide, elastic strain builds up in the surrounding rocks, storing energy much like a compressed spring.
+Tectonic plates generally move at rates of a few centimeters per year, but faults are often locked by frictional resistance, preventing continuous slip.
+As plates continue their motion, elastic strain energy accumulates in the surrounding rocks, much like a compressed spring.
+This stored energy increases until the rock strength or frictional resistance is exceeded, setting the stage for rupture.

 Rupture and Slip

-When stress overcomes friction, the fault ruptures at a point called the hypocenter.
-The rupture propagates along the fault plane at speeds of several kilometers per second, releasing the stored energy.
-The slip can range from a few centimeters to metres, depending on the earthquake's magnitude.
+When stress surpasses frictional forces, the fault suddenly ruptures at a point known as the hypocenter or focus.
+The rupture then propagates along the fault plane at speeds of several kilometers per second, releasing the stored elastic energy in the form of seismic waves.
+The displacement, or slip, along the fault can range from a few centimeters in smaller earthquakes to several meters in very large events.
+The surface expression of this slip may be visible as offset features like roads, fences, or stream channels.

 Seismic Waves

-Faults are classified by the direction of slip: normal (tension), reverse (compression), and strike-slip (shear).
-Each type produces characteristic patterns of ground deformation.
-The USGS fault glossary provides a helpful reference.
+Seismometers detect these waves, enabling scientists to determine the earthquake’s location, magnitude, and fault characteristics.
+Additionally, faults are classified by the direction of slip: normal (tension), reverse/thrust (compression), and strike-slip (shear).
+Each produces distinct patterns of ground deformation, informing hazard assessments and geological interpretations.
+The USGS fault glossary offers detailed definitions and diagrams.

 Types of Earthquakes